There is no brainer; you need to learn the fundamentals of any programming language.

 So from the example above the promise by your parent can have three different states based on your performance in standard 10.

-3. The third state could be if secured 1st div in your standard.
-But your parents neither fulfil or reject their promise, so the promise is still pending.
+their promise. - The third state could be if secured 1st div in your standard.
+But your parents neither

 Syntax of creating a promise.